 MARIA LENTZOU / LEAD PERFORMANCE HOST

 Maria is an expressive art-play therapist, interdisciplinary artist, and the newest member to join the Poppy team.
 Originally from Greece, she is a free and joyful spirit that has lived, worked, and performed in Argentina and Peru.
 Now she is an emerging performing artist in the Bay Area and facilitates groups in Authentic Movement.
 Her mission is to honor the beauty of our multifaceted existences, along with the mystery of life-death-life in its paradoxical nature; to embody and communicate the power of authenticity of humbleness and of love; and to advocate for the priceless value of play, imagination, expression, and creativity in our everyday lives at ALL ages. www.marialive.net

 ELENA MENCARELLI / LEAD PERFORMANCE HOST

-Elena is an artist and curator.
-She moved to San Francisco after concluding her Master’s Degree in Visual Arts at the University of Bologna, Italy.
+Elena Mencarelli is an artist and curator.
+She moved to San Francisco after finishing her master’s degree in visual arts at the University of Bologna in Bologna, Italy.
 Previously, she was the artistic director of the Make Your Mark Art Gallery in Melbourne, Australia.
 In addition to her artistic practice and curatorial background, she is also engaged in art criticism.
-What drew her to the Red Poppy was the artistic interdisciplinarity and its existence as a meeting point for artists and creatives from all over the world.
-She aims to help the Poppy in spreading artistic voices in the community and in sustaining and promoting cultural diversity, as well as quality and emerging art forms. www.elenamencarelli.com
+What she loves most about the Red Poppy are its interdisciplinary nature and its role as a meeting point for artists and creatives from all over the world—it was the very first place, in fact, that Elena visited the moment she arrived in San Francisco.
+She aims to help the Poppy spread artistic voices into the community, sustain and promote cultural diversity, and support quality and emerging art. www.elenamencarelli.com